Gozo

 Emma Galea

-This photo shared the website ‘Vassallo History’ on Pinterest shows a drastically different traffic from the one we’re used to.
+This photo shared on the website ‘Vassallo History’ on Pinterest shows a drastically different type of traffic to the one we’re used to.

-The above shot was likely taken some time in late 1800s or early 1900s.
+The above shot was likely taken some time in late 1800s or early 1900s, showing donkeys, horses and carriages where we're used to seeing cars.

 The ships and boats you see in the background were likely the ones operated by O.F Gollcher & Son with the Gleneagles.
 As explained by ‘Vassallo History’, the company operated between 1885 till 1914.